Shifting perspectives: 5 books especially worth reading during the pandemic

 It’s easy to see that Strange Flowers is the Ireland of Ryan’s childhood with its lush and unyielding landscapes.
 And though he deftly deals with complex issues of class hierarchies and racial prejudice, it is at its simplest, a novel about all the ways in which we can love – and what it is to love when you go against expectations.
-Ryan’s beautifully written story reads like coming home, and is a breath of fresh air in the year that has been 2020.
+Ryan’s beautifully written story reads like coming home, and is a breath of fresh air from the last few months.

 OLIVE BY EMMA GANNON (HARPERCOLLINS, APPROX €15.99)

 These last few months, those who are uncoupled have largely gotten left behind in the narrative of the “new normal”.
 Perhaps that’s why Gannon’s story of Olive, a woman in her thirties faced with the pressures to have children, feels all the more powerful.
 Your thirties are tumultuous at the best of times; the pressure to make choices, tick boxes; any big life changes, women are expected to make them and promptly (and preferably before certain years tick away).